ukncsc/terraform-aws-mtasts/README.md

 ## How to use this Module

-This module assumes AWS Account with access to Route53, API Gateway, and ACM, which also hosts the DNS (in Route53) for the domain you wish to deploy MTA-STS/TLS-RPT.
+This module assumes AWS Account with access to Route53, API Gateway, and ACM.

+It can be used in two modes:

+1) If the domain onto which you wish to deploy MTA-STS/TLS-RPT is hosted in Route53 and this account has access:

 ```terraform
 module "mtastspolicy_examplecom" {